Twelve years after high school and I'm still at the nerd table...

 Fatal Flaw: Fear of commitment is arguably her defining flaw in the series.
-Due to this she's broken up with Leonard and has insecurities about the prospect of marrying him.
+Due to this she's broken up with Leonard at least once and has insecurities about the prospect of marrying him.
 To a lesser extent she shares Leonard's insecurity, hers being more about whether she's intelligent enough for him.

 Gamer Chick: Has shades of this with her Age of Conan addiction and swift mastery of Halo multiplayer.
 Not to mention her defeat of Leonard at chess (the same day she learned the rules!) in season 5.